 Dumpster companies will usually charge an additional fee of around $10 to $25 per day if you need the dumpster longer than you originally planned.
 However, some companies also offer per-day and per-month rates in addition to weekly rentals.

-Being located in a rural area or far away from the dumpster rental company will also mean you will have to pay more to rent a dumpster and have the delivery driver haul the dumpster to your location.
+Living in a rural area or far away from the dumpster rental company will also mean you will have to pay more to rent a dumpster and have the delivery driver haul the dumpster to your location.

 If a dumpster rental company has to drive very far to deliver your dumpster, they may charge you an additional fee per mile to cover the cost of fuel.
 These fees are generally based on current gas prices.

-Should I rent a dumpster?
+Should I Rent a Dumpster?

 Either of these options will make the disposal part of your project easier than if you were to haul everything yourself, and both can be very cost-effective, depending on how much and what kind of stuff you’re getting rid of.

-However, using a junk removal service will probably end up costing you less than renting a dumpster or bagster, especially if you’ve got a smaller load of things you need to dispose of.
+However, using a junk removal service will probably end up costing you less than renting a dumpster or Bagster, especially if you’ve got a smaller load of things you need to dispose of.
 Plus, junk removal is obviously the option that is going to be much less destructive to the environment.

 When selecting a junk removal service, there are going to be a few companies in your area to choose from, and some will be a better fit for you than others, depending on your preferences, needs, budget, and situation.

-Though they have service areas nationwide, using professional contractors who are local to the cities they serve and green disposal methods makes LoadUp the perfect junk removal company to use if you want to avoid any hassles associated with junk removal.
+Although we have service areas nationwide, using professional contractors who are local to the cities they serve and green disposal methods makes LoadUp the perfect junk removal company to use if you want to avoid any hassles associated with junk removal.

 No matter how you decide to get rid of all your junk, the important thing to remember is that your main goal in this project is to make your life better, easier, and cleaner.